- Who attends the Alternative School Centre?

 - Courses may be supplemented or developed with materials from ASC teachers.

-Every grade 10-12 course you have completed will be on your Alberta Transcript.
+Every grade 10-12 course you have completed will be on your Detailed Academic Report.

-The Alternative School Centre offers all core courses and a variety of optional courses through our ASC Programs and/or Home Education Program.
+The Alternative School Centre offers all core courses and a variety of optional courses through our ASC Programs.

-Work Experience is offered for 3 to 10 credits which requires 25 hours of work time per credit.
-To be eligible to register in this program, students must meet with the Work Experience Co-ordinator, Mr. Burley.
+Work Experience is offered for 3 to 10 credits which require 25 hours of work time per credit.
+To be eligible to register in this program, students must meet with the Work Experience Co-ordinator, Mrs. Lower.

 Students are welcome to access instruction or teacher assistance at any time during office hours.
-This instruction can be accessed by appointment, drop-in visits to the school, by telephone, fax, or email.
+This instruction can be accessed by appointment, drop-in visits to the school, by telephone or email.